-Considering the level of overindulgence we may have enjoyed during the holidays, now is the time to get back on track and reinforce healthy nutrition habits.
+Considering the level of overindulgence we may have enjoyed over the summer, now is the time to get back on track and reinforce healthy nutrition habits.
 These meal-planning tips will give you a head-start.

 Put Meal Planning Into Perspective